 [T]he most powerful and important influence women have had on our nation’s founding, growth, and success is this: They make men behave.
 All their other important contributions are secondary.

-How about this theory, instead? : In a society where women did not have equal opportunity to study, lead, and work in a wide variety of fields, women’s biggest contributions was in the only area where they were, to some degree, allowed to influence those in power.
+How about this theory, instead? : In a society where women did not have equal opportunity to study, lead, and work in a wide variety of fields, women’s biggest contributions were in the only area where they were, to some degree, allowed to influence those in power.

 It also claims: